BCleverly/organise-hub/README.md

 ## **OrganizeHub: Comprehensive MVP Development & Validation Plan (Laravel Livewire & API)**

-This plan details the steps to build your initial Minimum Viable Product (MVP) for OrganizeHub, a platform that combines core functionalities from task management, recipe organization, and habit tracking for individuals and small groups.
+This plan details the steps to build your initial Minimum Viable Product (MVP) for OrganiseHub, a platform that combines core functionalities from task management, recipe organisation, and habit tracking for individuals and small groups.
 This version leverages a **Laravel Livewire frontend** for rapid web development, a **PHP (Laravel) backend** running on **FrankenPHP** with **Laravel Octane** for high performance, and a **relational database (e.g., PostgreSQL/MySQL/MariaDB)**.
 A key focus is on structuring reusable business logic via **Laravel Actions** to serve both Livewire components and future API endpoints.

 ### **Quick Start - Development Users**